aws-samples/multi-pipeline-serverless-web-application-with-cdk/Readme.md

 	- If the CDK Toolkit is not visible in Cloudformation, the project cannot be run normally, so you need to check it.
 8. [SAM Install](https://docs.aws.amazon.com/en_us/serverless-application-model/latest/developerguide/serverless-sam-cli-install-mac.html)
 9. Create Lambda
-	- <span style="color: blue">Reference the manually created Lambda with the name 'helloworld' in the CDK Stack and connect it to API Gateway.</span>
+	- <span style="color: red">Reference the manually created Lambda with the name 'helloworld' in the CDK Stack and connect it to API Gateway.</span>
 ![LambdaCreate](./resource/LambdaCreate.png)

 ## Set up the Project